SudipKabiraj/Basic-Calculator-App/README.md

 # Simple-Calculator-App
-This is a basic calculator app through which one can do all the basic arithmetic calculations.
+This is a simple calculator app through which one can do all the basic arithmetic calculations.